JL-ghcoder/JL-ghcoder/README.md

 ## 📇 Experience
 * Research Assisant
-* University of Tasmania - Master of Finance - PHD in Finance
+* University of Tasmania - PHD in Finance
-* Certificate in Quantitative Finance in 2023
+* Certificate in Quantitative Finance
 * University of Tasmania - Master of Finance
 * Nanjing University of Finance and Economics - Accounting